-Azure Files offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol (also known as Common Internet File System or CIFS).
-Azure File shares can be mounted concurrently by cloud or on-premises deployments.
+Azure Files offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol or Network File System (NFS) protocol.
+Azure Files file shares can be mounted concurrently by cloud or on-premises deployments.
 SMB Azure file shares are accessible from Windows, Linux, and macOS clients.
 NFS Azure Files shares are accessible from Linux or macOS clients.
-Additionally, SMB Azure file shares can be cached on Windows Servers with Azure File Sync (preview) for fast access near where the data is being used.
+Additionally, SMB Azure file shares can be cached on Windows Servers with Azure File Sync for fast access near where the data is being used.

 Why Azure Files is useful